DanDoge/DanDoge.github.io/_projects/2020-11-30-NeRF_with_specular.md

 ##### Depth regression

 A simple intuition to make NeRF end-to-end trainable is to replace the coarse network with a depth "oracle"(as in [citation needed]).
 We tried several attempts of regression/classification networks, whichever turns out to be not effective.
 We believe that direct depth supervision is necessary in this setting to help network figure out depth ambiguities.
+- update: Another paper [citation needed] proposed a regressor in proposing fine stage samples, seems that we should have digged deeper into this approach...

 ##### Gaussian prior